 Other Career and Technical Education Options

 If you have the ability to complete CTED 481 Supervised Classroom Internship, we recommend pursuing the Bachelor of Career and Education (BCTE) degree.
 Except for the internship, the BCTE degree in career and technical education is also available online.
-If you plan to pursue teaching career and technology education you will need a supervised internship.
+If you plan to pursue a teaching career and technology education you will need a supervised internship.